 This is a collaborative document.
-All three parties involved in the practicum: associate teacher, student teacher and professional supervisor take responsibility for a written component of the assessment on the report.
-These reports take into account the evidence provided in the digital practicum folder, evidence of teaching from a 30-40 minute observation by the PS of the student teaching, and a professional conversation between the ST, AT and PS near the end of the practicum.
+All three parties involved in the practicum: Associate Teacher, Student Teacher and Professional Supervisor, take responsibility for a written component of the assessment on the report.

+These reports take into account the evidence provided in the digital practicum folder, evidence of teaching; and from practica two and three, a 30-40 minute observation by the PS of the student teaching, and a professional conversation between the ST, AT and PS near the end of the practicum.

-Practicum Two EDPRAC 615 and Practicum Three EDPRAC 616: Student Teachers
+Practicum Two EDPRAC 615 and Practicum Three EDPRAC 616: